jarekbryk/compbioftw/compbioftw.md

 `screen -ls` list of screens\
 `screen -r [id of the screen]` to reconnect to the screen

-apparently there is a copy mode where I can use cursor to select and copy the contents of the terminal
+apparently there is a copy mode where one can use cursor to select and copy the contents of the terminal

-`source` will execute the commands inside text files as if they were put in directly\
+`source` will execute the commands inside text files as if they were put in directly `source [filename]`
-`source [filename]`

 dates should be in an ISO format to be sorted correctly e.g. 2010–04–19